 When migrating to the cloud, organizations sometimes mistakenly assume that the cloud service provider (CSP) takes on the role of securing their data and maintaining compliance.
 While the CSP does have many responsibilities in these areas, it’s important to remember that the customer is also responsible.
-The degree of shared responsibility for cloud services depends on the type of service model.
+The service model you choose dictates your accountability in the shared responsibility matrix for cloud services.
 Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) provide increasing CSP support respectively.
 The diagram above outlines the increasing responsibilities of the CSP across each of these platforms.
 In real-world terms, this translates to cloud datacenters with military-grade security as seen in the following video.

 In a traditional on-premises setup, the customer is responsible for all of its own management and security.
 Depending on the desired level of support from the CSP, an organization can choose whether to use an IaaS, PaaS, or SaaS.
 So the next time someone tells you that on-premises is cheaper, make sure they’re including the cost of 24×7 armed guards, HDD destruction policies, three days of backup power, and the rights to diesel reserves immediately behind the hospitals in the event of an extended power outage.

 No matter which model the organization uses, it is still responsible for compliance obligations.
 This means that it must securely identify and classify its own company’s data to meet compliance standards.
 The customer is in charge of distinguishing between sensitive material and what is publicly accessible.
 If these tasks are challenging, Microsoft’s paper on how to classify data to be ready for the cloud is helpful.